 Knight Frank notes that, aside from Actis (the pioneering UK investor), most of the developers and landlords of Nairobi’s shopping centres are local Kenyan property owners.

 A second Buffalo Mall is to be built in Eldoret.
 This comes after the Pivotal Fund acquired 50% of Buffalo Mall Naivasha.

-(The) Game operated by Massamart. in which Walmart has a majority stake, opened at Garden City Mall as the anchor tenant.
+(The) Game operated by Massmart. in which Walmart has a majority stake, opened at Garden City Mall as the anchor tenant.

 Khetia: are in the midst of a Kshs 1 billion expansion in western Kenya.
 They plan to open up stores in Kisii, Busia and Kericho, each of which requires Kshs 200 million.

 Nakumatt: Just launched their 59th branch in Kakamega – the Nakumatt Midtown Supermarket.
-It was remodeled after nakumatt acquired three supermarket stores in Western Kenay (Kakamega, Bungoma, Busia) from Yako Supermarkets in a Kshs 260 million investment program.
+It was remodeled after Nakumatt acquired three supermarket stores in Western Kenya (Kakamega, Bungoma, Busia) from Yako Supermarkets in a Kshs 260 million investment program.
 They have also added new stores like Sports Planet departmental at the reopened Westgate mall.